Tuesday, September 3, 2024

 Yes, it sure looks like what we have in America is the mass of the population making a conscious, informed choice for freedom and self-determination against the religious strictures and judgmentalism of the 1950s.
 But I don’t think masses in general make really “conscious, informed choices.”
 I think rather they are molded by the Zeitgeist, which gives them justifications for the thinking they adopt.
 This is true in every culture, and it’s true for ours.
 It’s true for both educated and uneducated.
 Among the “educated” only a very small minority will ever challenge currently fashionable thinking.

-So, we in America assume we are following our desires and that those desires are self-chosen, but the truth is we’ve absorbed most of those desires from others.
-In this respect consumer behavior (as in the burning desire for some new fashion or product) is a microcosm of human behavior in general.
+So we in America assume we are following our desires and that those desires are self-chosen, but the truth is we’ve absorbed most of our desires from others.
+In this respect consumer behavior (the burning desire for some new fashion or product for example) is a microcosm of human behavior in general.
 Even including our choice of “beliefs” or ideological positions.
+For most of us, we don't so much choose our beliefs as mimic the beliefs of people we admire.
 We are monkeys.

 We Americans believe we champion freedom, and we do, but what has happened beginning in the last century is that our concept of freedom has shifted radically.
 The Founders of the 18th century, and really all of the historical West, would look at our way of talking about freedom and immediately see a glaring problem.